Proper hand washing is the best defense against germs and sickness.

 HOW DO GERMS GET ON HANDS?

-Hands are covered in germs.
-Bacteria and micro-organisms get on hands a few ways.
+Everyone’s hands contain germs.
+Bacteria and micro-organisms get on hands a few ways:

 Touch: From the time we wake up until the time we go to bed, we’re touching surfaces, objects, and coming into direct contact with other people.
-Unless you’re using hand sanitizer or washing your hands every few hours, those germs are clinging to your hands.
+Unless you’re using hand sanitizer or washing your hands every few hours, those germs remain on your hands.

-Sick People: If you’re shaking or holding hands with someone who already has an infection, it won’t be long before you begin to contract the same illness.
+Sick People: If you’re shaking or holding hands with someone who already has an infection, it may not be long before you begin to contract the same illness.

 Contaminated Surfaces: If you come into direct contact with a contaminated surface such as a piece of gym equipment that has Staph or MRSA dwelling on it, there’s a strong possibility that you could develop symptoms.

-High -touch surfaces like doorknobs, front desks, and light switches will require you to wash your hands soon after you touch them.
-These items are notorious for containing loads of germs since many people touch them each day.
-Do yourself, and others, a favor by practicing rigorous hand washing for optimum safety and protection.
+High-touch surfaces like doorknobs, front desks, and light switches contain many germs on their surface since many people touch them regularly.
+Do yourself and others a favor by practicing proper hand washing for optimum safety and protection.

 GERMS ON HANDS AND SKIN

-Germs multiply on skin quickly and are able to survive for up to three hours on your hands alone.
-Also, when you do something as simple as go to the bathroom, the number of germs on your hands double instantly.
+Germs multiply on skin quickly and can often survive up to three hours or more on your hands alone.
+When you do something as simple as use the restroom the number of germs on your hands will likely increase.
 To prevent getting infected or spreading these germs, hand washing is necessary.

-Some common pathogens that you’re likely to find on your hands include:
+Common pathogens that you may find on hands include:

 - Cold & Flu